Meghan and Harry discuss Princess Diana, life as royals in upcoming Oprah interview

 The widely anticipated two-hour interview will be broadcast as a CBS special on March 7 in the United States and is expected to be shown in the United Kingdom shortly after, according to British media.
-“I just want to make it clear, there is no subject that is off limits,” Winfrey says in one of the clips released by the network.
+“I just want to make it clear: There is no subject that is off limits,” Winfrey says in one of the clips released by the network.

 “Were you silent?
 Or were you silenced?” she asks Meghan, the Duchess of Sussex.

-The Duchess’s replies to the questions are not shown.
+The duchess’s replies to the questions are not shown.

 In one of the clips, Harry appears to refer to Princess Diana, who was killed in a car crash in Paris in 1997 while being pursued by a swarm of paparazzi.
 Like his mother, the royal has long struggled with the intensity of British tabloid reporting and has frequently accused the media of attempting to sabotage his personal relationships and damaging his mental health.